davestewart/nuxt-layers-utils/README.md

 [Nuxt Layers](https://nuxt.com/docs/guide/going-further/layers) are great to modularise your applications, but they can be fiddly, verbose and repetitive to configure when you have many layers, reconfigured folders, aliases, nested component folders, auto-imports, etc.

-Nuxt Layers Utils provides a [common interface](#api) to generate these disparate configuration options – hopefully saving you from shouting at your laptop because you misconfigured some path setting 🤬.
+Nuxt Layers Utils provides a [common interface](#api) to generate these disparate configuration options – hopefully saving you from shouting at your laptop because you misconfigured some path setting.

 ## Usage